avenidorp/data-analyst-rosemaureen/README.md

 ## Problem Statement

-The City of Vancouver required a cloud-native solution to analyze business license data.
+The City of Vancouver needs to migrate to AWS to analyze business license data.
 Existing tools lacked scalability, real-time insights, and integration across departments.
 Key challenges addressed:

 - Scattered data from various business license departments
-- Manual processes leading to inconsistencies and data delays
 - Lack of visibility for trends, compliance, and economic reporting
 - Need for governance-ready, secure, and scalable infrastructure